-I'll be showing a selection of 15-18 paintings at Uncommon Grounds' Clifton Park location, June 1-June 26.
+I'll be showing a selection of around 16 paintings at Uncommon Grounds' Clifton Park location, June 1-June 26.
 This busy established local restaurant/coffee business has several locations in the Capital District, and has for a long time provided exhibition space on its walls for regional artists.
-When their exhibition coordinator contacted me last fall to see if I was interested in showing my work at one of their locations, I said sure (after doing a little research), and picked the Clifton Park location for my exhibit, hoping to expose my work to new audiences.
+I'm looking forward to the show and hope to introduce my work to many new viewers.

 For artists, being open to exhibiting in a variety of venues and different locales, while also being selective about where and when to show work, can lead to great exposure and rewarding sales/connections/future collectors.
 In deciding to show my work in a few restaurants and businesses over the years, I've had moderate success at a couple of them and other times, my work just decorated the walls.